A unified diagrammatic approach to topological fixed point models: Topology and non-commutativity

 The second problem can be solved by giving each edge an orientation and demanding that those orientations match when we glue two edges of two triangles.
-The first problem is solved by realizing that any manifold can be triangulated using only triangles with non-cyclic edge orientations \footnote{This can be seen by refining a non-oriented triangulation via a construction known as \emph{barycentric subdivision}, which can be equipped with a canonical non-cyclic edge orientation.}.
+The first problem is solved by realising that any manifold can be triangulated using only triangles with non-cyclic edge orientations \footnote{This can be seen by refining a non-oriented triangulation via a construction known as \emph{barycentric subdivision}, which can be equipped with a canonical non-cyclic edge orientation.}.
 This is also known as a triangulation with a \emph{branching structure}.
 For a fixed triangle, the non-cyclic edge orientations induce an ordering of its vertices,

 This allows us to distinguish the three edges and refer to them by their source and target vertex.
-In our network notation, we allow rotating/reflecting the shapes of individual atoms, which makes it impossible to distinguish the three indices if the shape is a small circle.
-The shape for the element representing a branching-structure triangle should have less symmetry, which we implement by next-to-shape markers as
+In our network notation, we allow rotating/reflecting the shapes of individual tensor copies, which makes it impossible to distinguish the three indices if the shape is a small circle.
+The shape for the tensor variable representing a branching-structure triangle should have less symmetry, which we implement by next-to-shape markers,

-The clockwise or counter-clockwise flags allow to uniquely identify the $3$ indices of the element with the edges $01$, $02$ or $12$ of the branching structure triangle, as indicated by the red labels.
-Note that here and in the subsequent, such red labels are not part of the formal graphical notation, but serve as a help to identify the network notation with its geometric interpretation in terms of cell complexes.
-Networks using the new shape representing a branching structure triangle uniquely specify the triangulation and thus the topology.
+The clockwise or counter-clockwise flags allow to uniquely identify the $3$ indices of the tensor with the edges $01$, $02$ or $12$ of the branching structure triangle, as indicated by the red labels.
+Note that here and in the subsequent, such red labels are not part of the formal graphical notation, but serve as an aid to identify the network notation with its geometric interpretation in terms of cell complexes.
+Networks using the new shape representing a branching-structure triangle uniquely specify the triangulation and thus the topology.
 E.g., the network

 represents a sphere unambiguously.